What's New in IGetMail Version 4.1

 process your messages.
 Rules are used to correct for extra information that ISP may insert in your email that

-is not intended to replace an anti-spam nor anti-virus solution.
+is not intended to replace an anti-spam or an anti-virus solution.

 - Default Catchall Address – You can specify the email address that should receive email messages that